brasko/gdbwire/README.md

 ### Low Level Interface

-GDBWIRE currently provides an example of the low level interface described above in the [gdbmi example](src/progs/examples/gdbmi_example.c) program.
+GDBWIRE currently provides an example of the low level interface described above in the [gdbwire_mi example](src/progs/examples/gdbwire_mi_example.c) program.

 This program is particularly useful when run from the command line, from the build directory, as follows,
->   gdb -i=mi <gdb arguments> | examples/gdbmi
+>   gdb -i=mi <gdb arguments> | examples/gdbwire_mi

 This allows a user to interact with gdb in arbitrary ways from the command line.
-At the same time, the user can determine if the gdbmi parser is able to handle the gdbmi output created by gdb.
+At the same time, the user can determine if the gdbwire_mi parser is able to handle the gdbwire_mi output created by gdb.
 If the GDBWIRE parser fails, it will output the GDB/MI line that it could not handle.

 ### High Level Interface